 At Newhall, we have high expectations of all our children and all children are given the opportunity to achieve their full potential.
-We aim to offer excellence and choice to all our children, whatever their ability or needs, through the removal of barriers to learning and participation.
-We want all our children to feel that they are a valued part of our school community.
-Through appropriate curricular provision, we respect the fact that children:
+We aim to offer excellence and choice to all our children, whatever their ability or needs, through the removal of barriers to learning and

-- have different educational and behavioural needs and aspirations; - · require different strategies for learning; - · acquire, assimilate and communicate information at different rates; and - need a range of different teaching approaches and experiences.
+- have different educational and behavioural needs and aspirations; - require different strategies for learning; - acquire, assimilate and communicate information at different rates; and - need a range of different teaching approaches and experiences.